Xena,

 and the classic “chase hero, capture

-hero, torture hero, hero escapes or is rescued - repeat” that ensues.
+hero, torture hero, hero escapes or is rescued - repeat” formula that ensues.
 By simple comparison, George Orwell also

 wrote a powerful dystopia, but it’s one the reader can relate to for its